 With the rise of social media platforms, messenger services, and chat apps over the past ten years, some may have expected retail email marketing to fall by the wayside.
 While these social media avenues can be effective marketing tools, don’t count out email anytime soon.
 Not only is the “O.G.” digital marketing tool surviving but it’s also thriving.

-The quality of a retail store email list has never been more important for small businesses and nonprofits.
+Having a quality retail store email list has never been more important for small businesses.
 Whether starting from scratch or looking for ways to boost your audience, continuing to grow your list of prospects should remain a top priority.

 Get all the tools you need to quickly find new customers and grow your retail store’s sales.

 Why it’s important to grow your retail store email list

 Digital marketing strategy: those three words might make a retail business owner feel overwhelmed.

 Competing with billion-dollar retailers and local establishments can feel discouraging and impossible.
 The idea is to work smarter, not harder, in retail email marketing.

 The number of emails per day across the world has not just remained consistent since 2017, the numbers have increased with 376 billion daily emails projected by 2025.
 With this growth, email click-through rates (CTRs) are correspondingly on the rise and outperforming the click-through rates of social media marketing efforts.